Sh 2-2

 Sh 2-2, also known as Sharpless 2, is an emission nebula in the constellation of Scorpius.
 It appears as a mid-range brightness making it difficult to view.
 It is believed to currently host an X-ray binary star that originated and was ejected from the Scorpius OB1 association.
 Amateur astronomers can usually see it with a wide field telescope and a hydrogen-alpha filter.

 The nebulous area is fairly large with an irregular shape appearing as a H II region.
 The remnant has an apparent diameter that covers approximately 60'.
+It is seen behind the open cluster NGC 6281.